Why Your Limitations Are Actually a Good Thing

 Looking Upward To Treasure The Treasure

 We look upward to treasure the treasure.
-This miracle that happens, God turns this small amount of food into a huge amount of food.
+This miracle that happens.
+God turns this small amount of food into a huge amount of food.
 There’s more left over than they started with.
 It’s an incredible outcome of this miracle.
 But the real challenge of this story becomes how the people respond and what they desire to treasure.
-It’s a strange verse, isn’t it?
-Verse 14 says, “When the people saw him do this miraculous sign, they exclaimed, ‘Surely he is the prophet we have been expecting.’”
+It’s a strange verse that says, “When the people saw him do this miraculous sign, they exclaimed, ‘Surely he is the prophet we have been expecting.’”
 You think, “Yes, they’re getting it.
 He’s the one greater than Moses.
 Surely he’s the prophet we’ve been expecting.”
 Then it says, “When Jesus saw that they were ready to force him to be their king, he slipped away into the hills by himself.”
-We talk a lot in Christian ministry about making Jesus king of your life.
+We talk a lot in Christian ministry about make Jesus king of your life.
 Here they are.
 They want to force him to be king.
 What a strange idea.
 Jesus slips away.
 The challenge here is what they’re truly treasuring.
 What they’re truly treasuring is not the one who has done the miracle.
 What they’re truly treasuring here is what they have been fed.
 It’s their own stomachs that they’re truly treasuring here.
 The danger is they’re going to force Jesus to be king so that he will feed them again.
 So that he will continue to fill their stomachs.
 Jesus is saying they’re not treasuring the right treasure.
 That he is the right treasure, and we need to treasure him.
-The abundance of Jesus’ ministry in this story is evidence of his identity as the one he says he is, who has come from God and who is God.
+The abundance of Jesus ministry in this story is evidence of his identity as the one he says he is, who has come from God and who is God.
 It’s also evidence of his power to save.
 He is the one in our inability.
 He is the one who has the ability.
 He is sufficient to save.
 One of the meals that we’re going to look at towards the end of this series is in Revelation.
 Jesus says, “Look, I stand at the door and knock.
 If you hear my voice and open the door, I will come in and we will share a meal together as friends.”
 This is a promise we have from Jesus that he says he will always answer.
 If you open the door, he will always answer.
 He is always going to answer that prayer.
 The power of abundance we see in this story shows us he has the power to be the one to answer that prayer.
-The same thing is true of his abundance in spiritual blessings.
-We’re told in Luke that Jesus is talking about prayer, and he’s talking about, even though you’re sinful, you know how to give good gifts to your children.
+The same thing is true his abundance in spiritual blessings.
+We’re told in Luke that Jesus is talking about prayer and he’s talking about you even though you’re sinful.
+He says, “Know how to give good gifts to your children.”
 He says, “How much more will your heavenly father give the Holy Spirit to those who ask him?”
 Once again, he’s saying, “This is the prayer that will always be answered.”
 Those that ask for the Holy Spirit will always receive the Holy Spirit.
 His abundance in this story shows us that he is the one that has the ability to answer these prayers.
 We’re called to treasure him above all.
 We look upwards to treasure the treasure.
 As Jesus feeds their stomachs, we’re reminded that Jesus didn’t come to satisfy our desires.
 He desires that we’re satisfied in him.
 He wants us to treasure him as the treasure.
-As I round up and think about the different ways we look as we look into a new year, we always should be looking back at what God has done.
+As I round up and think about the different ways we look as we look into a new year.
+We are reminded as Christians that we always should be looking back at what God has done.
 All the things God has done in the past shows us his goodness.
 We can always look back to the fullness of God and see what it is he has done.
 We look inwards at ourselves and recognize our own inability.
-We acknowledge our inability and say we come to God empty knowing that we need him, and there’s nothing we can do that will make us right with him.
+We acknowledge our inability and say we come to God empty knowing that we need him and there’s nothing we can do that will make us right with him.
 We look back to steady our stance.
 We look inward to acknowledge our inability.
 We look outward to offer our small gifts.
 We ask Jesus to fill us.

 Jesus didn’t come to satisfy our desires.
 He desires that we’re satisfied in him.